M8Sh3ck01/AuntJoyRestaurant/README.md

    git commit -m "Merge main into feature/<your-module-branch>"
    ```

+## Developer Guide

+See `doc/developer_guide.md` for how to:
+- Create controllers, views, and routes (`?r=module/controller/action`)
+- Choose layouts for each module
+- Protect actions with role-based access control (RBAC)
 ## Running the Project Locally

 1. Install XAMPP (or similar) and start Apache.